 Reviewing local workforce program boundaries

 Under the Workforce Investment Act, the Governor has the power to designate Local Workforce Investment Areas; however, the OWIB may make recommendations about the designation of Local Workforce Investment Areas.
 (ORS 660.324(4)(b)).
-PFM recommended that Oregon consider redrawing its current LWIA boundaries and provided this White Paper on possible realignment options.
+The adopted recommendations included the possibility of redrawing boundaries.

 LWIA Boundary Realignment.pdf